 Lovebirds Nature:

-Lovebirds are friendly but not too much.
-As their loving and social behavior towards owners is restricted.
-They don’t show their affection even with their mate before proper judgment.
-Hence, they cuddle with their attractive person or companion but after spending time.
-Lovebirds show their anger quickly and require excessive toys, that’s why their adjustment is difficult.
-Otherwise, their training is tough but best to make them calm.
+Lovebirds are friendly but not overly so.
+As their affection and social behavior with owners is limited.
+They do not show their love to their partner before making a proper decision.
+So, they cuddle with their attractive person or partner but after spending time.
+Lovebirds are quick to show their anger and need more toys than they need, so their adjustment is difficult.
+Otherwise, their training is tough but excellent to calm them down.

 Budgies Nature:

-Budgies need attention more than love birds because they are more social.
+Buds require more attention than lovebirds because they are more social.
 Humans can be their best companions, and they are gentle with their owners.
-Budgies also need playing things to have a good time.
-Perhaps, they show more affection for humans than lovebirds.
+Buds also need to play things to have a good time.
+Perhaps, they love humans more than lovebirds.

-Budgies have the nature to stretch their wings to perform exercise during inactivity.
-Not just this, but they also have a habit of raising their wings for blood circulation.
+Budgies have a natural tendency to spread their wings for exercise during inactivity.
+Not only this, but they also have the habit of raising their wings for blood circulation.
 Head bobbing is very entertaining for budgies.
-Often, head shaking is the reason for happiness, hunger, and attracting a mate.
-Moreover, budgies have the nature of eye flashing during curiosity and excitement.
+Often, head nodding is a sign of happiness, hunger, and attraction to a mate.
+Additionally, budgies tend to shine when curious and excited.

 3- Intelligence